 Second, light cigarettes have tiny pinholes on the filters.
 These "filter vents" dilute cigarette smoke with air when "puffed" by smoking machines, resulting in artificially low measurements of tar and nicotine levels.
 But the filter vents are placed only millimeters from where smokers may place their lips or fingers.
 By blocking these vents, a light cigarette basically becomes a regular cigarette.

 Lastly, when cigarette makers increase the length of the paper wrap that covers the outside of the cigarette filter, the number of puffs decreases during the machine test.
-The tobacco under the wrap is still available to the smoker and is not burned during the machine test.
+The tobacco under the wrap is still available to the smoker and isn't burned during the machine test.
 As a result, the machine measures less tar and nicotine levels than is available to the smoker.

 Health Effects of Light Cigarettes